radiasian1122/SDI---Capstone-Project/README.md

 ## Frontend docs

-See `Frontend/README.md` for detailed frontend documentation: UX and role flows, architecture, setup, and conventions for contributing.
+See [Frontend/README.md](Frontend/README.md) for detailed frontend documentation: UX and role flows, architecture, setup, and conventions for contributing.

+## Backend docs

+See [backend/BACKEND.md](backend/BACKEND.md) for detailed information on the Postgres schema and seed data.